bitcoin-computer/docs/api.md

 type EncodeResult = { tx: BitcoinLib.Transaction, effect: Effect }
 type Effect = { res: unknown, env: unknown }
 ```
 The object of type ``Effect`` captures the changes induced by evaluating the expression: It contains the result of the evaluation (property ``res``) and the side effects of the evaluation (property ``env``).
 The object of type ``Effect`` can be used to determine if the evaluation had the desired effect.
-If so the transaction can be broadcast to commit the update to the blockchain.
-If the transaction is not broadcast the state on the blockchain does not change.
+If it did, the transaction can be broadcast to commit the update to the blockchain.
+If the transaction is not broadcast, the state on the blockchain does not change.
 The transaction can be broadcast at an arbitrarily long delay after calling ``encode``.
-If in the time between calling ``encode`` and broadcasting the transaction the blockchain has been updated in any way that could affect the evaluation, the miners will reject the transaction.
-If the transaction is included by the miners it is guaranteed to have the effect indicated by the object of type ``Effect``.
+If during the time between calling ``encode`` and broadcasting the transaction the blockchain undergoes any updates that could affect the evaluation, the miners will reject the transaction.
+However, if the transaction is accepted by the miners, it is guaranteed to have the effect indicated by object of type ``Effect``.

-If the expression contains free variables (for example the variable ``x`` in the expression ``x.f()``) an environment has to be passed in that defines where the free variables are defined.
-Specifically, an environment is a JSON object that maps variables to revisions.
+If the expression contains free variables (for example the variable ``x`` in the expression ``x.f()``) an environment must be passed in to define where the free variables are defined.
+Specifically, an environment is a JSON object that maps variables to their respective revisions.

-When a [module specifier](#modules) can be passed in the exports of that module imported when the expression is evaluated.
+If a [module specifier](#modules) is provided, the exports of that module are imported when the expression is evaluated.
 The module specifier can also be used to [query](#query) for all objects that were created in expressions that imported that module specifier.

 Other options can customize the funding and signing process.